-DO vary your action verbs and use more powerful words than, “Responsibilities included,” or, “Duties were…” Boston College publishes a nice list of action verbs for resumes.
+DO vary your action verbs and use more powerful words than, “Responsibilities included,” or, “Duties were…” From Wake Forest University, here’s a helpful list of action verbs for resumes.

 DO use formatting aids like headers and bullets to break up the text for readability.
 (But make a plain text version, too, if you plan to copy and paste this material into online applications – you don’t want formatting characters to look ugly if an employer is viewing the end result).